-Carrabelle is a working fishing village and laid back Old Florida tourist town.
-It is located just west of Florida's "Big Bend" on the Gulf Coast about 53 miles southwest of Tallahassee.
+Carrabelle is a working fishing village and laid back Old Florida town in the Florida Panhandle just west of Florida's "Big Bend" Gulf coast.

 The Big Bend area has also been known in recent years as "The Forgotten Coast".

 It is all within Franklin County, one of those few counties that remain unspoiled, one of the last in the eastern United States.

 You won't find high rises, big malls or big tourist crowds here.

 Carrabelle's visitors come by car on US-98arrive via the bridge, through US highway 98 or County Road 67 from the north.

 There is a small municipal airport for charter for private planes, but the nearest major airports are inTallahassee or Panama City.

 Carrabelle is often called the Gateway to the Gulf due to its unique location along the coast, and has the area's only deep water port.
 There are many marinas and fishing continues to be abundant.

 Nearby St. George Island shares much of its history and is accessed by a bridge on US-98 at Eastpoint, about 16 miles west of Carrabelle.

 Isolated Dog Island is about 3 miles offshore of Carrabelle and can be reached only by plane or boat.